thanhnamit/ntn-blog/content/post/2020-05-31-kotlin-for-java-developer.markdown

 ## Handling Null Safety
 NPE is one of the most frequently encountered bugs in JVM world.
-Since Java 8, `Optional` was introduced to deal with null reference, but Kotlin has a nicer way to handling nulls.
-The interface below has a method that can return an object or null.
+Since Java 8, `Optional` was introduced to deal with null reference, but Kotlin introduces a more concise approach.
+The interface below has a method that can return an optional result.

 ```kotlin
 interface UserRepository : AutoCloseable {